Last updated February 2020

 - the purposes of the legitimate interests pursued by Destination NSW or by a third party unless such interests are overridden by the interests or fundamental rights and freedoms of the data subject, which require protection of personal data, in particular if the data subject is a child.

-- posting/putting a photo of a person on a website
+- posting/adding a photo of a person on a website.

 Destination NSW will need to comply with certain principles as follows:

 Process the data in a manner that is lawful, fair and transparent.

 Limit the use only to what is necessary.

 Process the data in a way that maintains its accuracy.